-Mr. Curyer has over 20 years' experience in the resources and corporate sector and is the President and Chief Executive Officer of NexGen.
-Mr. Curyer was previously the Chief Financial Officer and head of corporate development of Southern Cross Resources Inc. (now Uranium One Inc.).
-In addition, from 2008 to 2011, Mr. Curyer was Head of Corporate Development for Accord Nuclear Resources Management, assessing uranium projects worldwide for First Reserve Corporation, a global energy-focused private equity and infrastructure investment firm.
+Mr. Curyer has more than 20 years' experience in the resources and corporate sector.
+Mr. Curyer founded NexGen Energy Ltd. in 2011 and currently serves as its President and Chief Executive Officer.
+From 2008 to 2011, Mr. Curyer was Head of Corporate Development for Accord Nuclear Resources Management, assessing uranium projects worldwide for First Reserve Corporation, a global energy-focused private equity and infrastructure investment firm.
+Mr. Curyer was the Chief Financial Officer and head of corporate development of Southern Cross Resources Inc. (now Uranium One Inc.) from 2002 to 2006.

 Mr. Curyer's uranium project assessment experience has been focused on assets located in Canada, Australia, USA, Africa, Central Asia and Europe, including operating mines, advanced development projects and exploration prospects.
 Mr. Curyer has a Bachelor of Arts in Accountancy from the University of South Australia and is a member of Chartered Accountants Australia and New Zealand.
+Mr. Curyer is a resident of British Columbia, Canada.

+Board Committees

 Chairman of the Board

+Principal Occupation

-President and Chief Executive Officer of NexGen
+President and Chief Executive Officer of NexGen Energy Ltd.

+Options, Warrants and Common Shares (as at May 17, 2022)

 Options and Warrants Common Shares